Recommendations of PLEASE LAUGH

 A play committed to pure entertainment and engagement in the most sensational and deranged fashion.
 Absolutely steadfast in its mission of presenting a superbly heightened, yet overly familiar world of entertainment, making the audience a complicit participant in the mania of the story.
 Uncomfortable and gut-punching, and maybe one of the funniest treatises on the corruption of contemporary fame out there.

-• Christian Flynn: PLEASE LAUGH
+• Beckett Flynn: PLEASE LAUGH

 Hilarious!
 Scary!
 James Corden!
 A pop culture play that never feels #topical.
 Someone must stop these late-night psychos and Leiber just might be the person to do it.
 This play has a chaotic, unhinged, trickster energy.
 The funniest play I've read on this site by a wide margin.